tuhindas56/amazon-clone/README.md

 # amazon-clone

-Amazon clone built using HTML and CSS
+Amazon clone built using HTML and CSS.
+This website is is _partially responsive_ and best viewed in screens that are **1920px** wide.